vincenzomos/dockerlab/exercises/3-creating-images.md

 curl -v localhost:8090
 ```

 Leave out the -v so see just the response body.
+**note**:  it will be on one line with the command prompt

 How can you see if the container is running?
 Take a look at the
 container's logs.